ishikasingh10/Interactive-Quiz-Application/README.md

 A fully functional, responsive, and interactive quiz application built using HTML, CSS, and JavaScript.
 This app includes:

-A dark mode toggle 🌙
+-A dark mode toggle 🌙

-A countdown timer ⏳
+-A countdown timer ⏳

-A progress bar 📊
+-A progress bar 📊

-Instant feedback on selected answers ✅❌
+-Instant feedback on selected answers ✅❌

-Final score display at the end 🎉
+-Final score display at the end 🎉

 ## 📂 Project Structure